-- Put your computer to sleep mode. - : Open the Snipping Tool program. - Fn+Spacebar: If your computer supports keyboard backlight, press Fn+Spacebar to switch between the different keyboard backlight status. - Fn+B: This key combination has the same function as the Break key on a conventional external keyboard. - Fn+K: This key combination has the same function as the ScrLK or Scroll Lock key on a conventional external keyboard. - Fn+P: This key combination has the same function as the Pause key on a conventional external keyboard. - Fn+S: This key combination has the same function as the SysRq key on a conventional external keyboard. - Fn+4: Press Fn+4 to put the computer to sleep mode.
+- Fn+Spacebar: If your computer supports keyboard backlight, press Fn+Spacebar to switch between the different keyboard backlight status (off, low, or high). - Fn+B: This key combination has the same function as the Break key on a conventional external keyboard. - Fn+K: This key combination has the same function as the ScrLK or Scroll Lock key on a conventional external keyboard. - Fn+P: This key combination has the same function as the Pause key on a conventional external keyboard.

+- Fn+S: This key combination has the same function as the SysRq key on a conventional external keyboard. - Fn+4: Press Fn+4 to put the computer into sleep mode.
 To wake up the computer, press the Fn key or the power button. - Fn+Left arrow key: This key combination has the same function as the Home key. - Fn+Right arrow key: This key combination has the same function as the End key.